VipulRale1028/Ecommerce-Sales-Analysis-Excel-/README.md

 # Ecommerce Sales Analysis in Excel

-Your Ecommerce Sales Analysis Dashboard is a well-organized and insightful Excel visualization that presents key metrics and performance indicators for an ecommerce business.
-Here’s a detailed description of each section of your dashboard:
+Ecommerce Sales Analysis Dashboard is a well-organized and insightful Excel visualization that presents key metrics and performance indicators for an ecommerce business.
+Here’s a detailed description of each section of dashboard:

 🔷 Overall Summary Metrics (Top Row)
 This row gives a quick glance at the most important KPIs: